 If your cat has learned a bad habit or has marked your mattress with their smell, it may take a bit of time and patience for them to relearn proper potty protocol.
 In the meantime, you can protect your mattress from further mess in a few different ways.

 At the risk of stating the obvious, if you’re worried about what your cat will do, keep them off of your bed and keep your bedroom door closed.

 You should also make sure that your cat’s litter box is safe, appealing, clean, and easy to access.
-You might be dreading having to clean your kitty’s box more often but hey, it is MUCH easier than having to clean your mattress again, right?
+You might be dreading having to clean your kitty’s box more often but, it is MUCH easier than having to clean cat pee off of your mattress again, right?

 If you don’t want to revoke your cat’s bedroom privileges, you can protect your mattress with a waterproof topper or invest in a mattress with a removable and washable cover.
 A few popular beds that have a machine washable cover include Puffy, Novosbed and YogaBed.

-Essential oils can also be helpful in deterring your kitty’s defecation.
+Essential oils can also be helpful in deterring your kitty from using your bed as a litter box.
 There are some smells that cats can’t stand.
-These include: most citrus fruits, bananas, cayenne, mustard seed, and lavender, among others.
-You might consider spraying your bed, or any other spots you want to discourage your cat from claiming, with one of these fragrances.
+These include most citrus fruits, bananas, cayenne, mustard seed, and lavender, among others.
+You might consider spraying your bed, or any other spots you want to discourage your cat from claiming with one of these fragrances.

-Hopefully this has been helpful and you can go forth with a clean mattress and no harbored resentment toward your cat.
-Wow, we’re basically pet therapists, your first session is free!
-(We here at the Slumber Yard are, in no way, licensed to practice pet therapy.)
+Hopefully, this has been helpful and you can go forth with a clean mattress and no harbored resentment toward your cat.
+You could say that we’re basically pet therapists and your first session is free!
+(The Slumber Yard is in no way licensed to practice pet therapy.)